Aniket-Pathania/JAVA-Basic-Programs/README.md

 #JAVA Basic Programs
-I am starting JAVA and trying to learn it by programmng basic codes.
+I am starting JAVA and trying to learn it by programming basic codes.